chiragg209/Unsupervised-learning/README.md

 # unsupervised-learning
-Implemented basic autoencoders and Generative adversarial networks on the lfw dataset (Labeled Faces in the Wild).
+Implemented basic autoencoders and Generative adversarial network on the lfw dataset (Labeled Faces in the Wild).